HONORS COLLEGE FELLOWS

 Honors College students are assigned to a Fellow at the start of the sophomore year or at the time of transfer to UIC.
 Current students can find more information about their assigned fellow through the Honors Activity Reporting System.

-To effectively cultivate the Fellow-Student relationship, the Fellow and student should meet face-to-face in the first two weeks of the semester to discuss the student’s Honors Activity, and the Fellow will indicate his or her approval by signing the Honors Activity Agreement Form.
+To effectively cultivate the Fellow-Student relationship, the Fellow and student should meet face-to-face in the first few weeks of the semester to discuss the student’s Honors Activity, and the Fellow will indicate his or her approval by electronically signing the Honors Activity Agreement Form.
 As a way of strengthening the Fellow-Student relationship, Fellows are strongly urged to meet a second time during the term with each of their Honors advisees — perhaps during departmental advising for the following term, or perhaps at a time when both Fellow and student can get to know each other better.

 As an Honors advisor, the Fellow:

 - Provides suggestions for future Honors activities, such as research or internship opportunities, as they get to know the student’s academic and professional goals;

 - Serves as the student’s and the Honors College’s agent in the home department;

 - Provides guidance for the student’s independent study or research, working with the student directly or suggesting other appropriate faculty members with whom the student might work; and